-3) The Generalist Foundation Practicum must be completed in an approved practicum site within a two-hour driving distance from the School of Social Work to enable the Faculty Liaison to conduct an on-site practicum visit.
+2) The Generalist Foundation Practicum must be completed in an approved practicum site within a two-hour driving distance from the School of Social Work to enable the Faculty Liaison to conduct an on-site practicum visit for on-ground MSW students.
+Students may request consideration for sites outside of this parameter by reaching out the field director at least 3 months prior to the foundation semester beginning.